rQxwX3/books/clrs/chapter2/2.1.typ

 [26, 31, 41, 41, 58, 59], #text(" loop terminates")\
 $

 *2.1-2* Consider the procedure _Sum-Array_ on the facing page.
 It computes the sum of the $n$ numbers in the array $A[1 : n]$.
-State a loop invariant for this procedure, and use its initialization, maintenance, and termination properties to show that the _Sum-Array_ procedure retrurns the sum of the numbers in $A[1 : n]$.
+State a loop invariant for this procedure, and use its initialization, maintenance, and termination properties to show that the _Sum-Array_ procedure returns the sum of the numbers in $A[1 : n]$.

 #let sumArray = [